Proportional Representation maximizes equity so that everybody has a seat at the table

 Are multi-winner elections in the US and Canada currently proportional?

-No. There are a few different types of multi-winner and at-large elections used in Oregon, but none of them offer proportional representation.
-The problem is that with these types of elections the majority wins every single seat and everyone else ends up with no representation at all.
-This is especially true with our current "Choose-One-Only" voting method.
-To make matters even worse, at-large and multi-winner versions of our current plurality systems are actually worse than single winner plurality voting where at least each district is accurately represented.
+There are a few different types of multi-winner and at-large elections used in North America, but none of them offer proportional representation.
+The problem is that with these types of elections, the majority wins every single seat and everyone else ends up with no representation at all.
+This is especially true because of our current "Choose-One-Only" voting method.
+To make matters even worse, at-large and multi-winner versions of our current plurality systems are actually worse at ensuring diverse councils than single-winner plurality voting where at least each district is accurately represented.

 Portland's City Council is an example of an unrepresentative at-large multi-winner election.
-Setting aside concerns about the Commissioner/Bureau system, many people in Portland are concerned that almost all of the City Council lives in West Portland and in affluent neighborhoods.
+Many people in Portland are concerned that almost all of the City Council has historically lived in West Portland and in the cities most affluent neighborhoods.
 This leaves East Portland largely unrepresented and issues that are critical to East Portland residents can easily fall through the cracks.
-When there is a problem these voters don't have a representative they can hold directly accountable.
+When there is a problem these voters don't have a specific representative they can hold directly accountable.

-The Equal Vote Coalition has been doing a lot of outreach and networking in the community for our current ballot initiative and we have made sure to use this opportunity to talk with people who have strong feelings about how to reform City of Portland.
+The Equal Vote Coalition has been doing a lot of outreach and networking and we have made sure to use this opportunity to talk with people who have strong feelings about how to reform City of Portland.
 What we have heard unanimously is that this is a decision that Portland's diverse communities want to have a voice in.
 A number of people are advocating for a switch to single-winner districts.
-Others are advocating multi-member districts, proportional representation, or or a combination of both.
+Others are advocating multi-member districts, and/or proportional representation.